World Wide Opportunities Organic Farms and Local Volunteers

 Springstone Farm has been supporting WWOOF, College interns and local volunteers since 2014.
 We registered as a WWOOF host farm in 2016.
 Here are a few words about our guests so far:

-Morgan, a senior in high school, recently rescued a chicken, brought her to the vet and then called me to see if we could take her, which of course we did.
+Morgan, a senior in high school, recently rescued a chicken, and called Springstone to see if we could take her, which of course we did.
 Morgan's been volunteering at Springstone weekly ever since.
 She is a great help with the animals and barn chores.
-Morgan is making the farm, animal rescue and organic practices the subject of her civil leadership class.
+Morgan made the farm, animal rescue and organic practices the subject of her civil leadership class.
 Morgan wants to be a Veterinarian and is well on her way to be a leader of her generation!

 Bella stayed with us July & August 2016.
 She took on all the farm chores and helped extract the 2016 honey.
 She designed & painted the new Springstone chicken sign.
 This summer, she's working in Yellowstone national park.

 Regina has been visiting us weekly for over a year.
 She does morning chores on Tuesdays and sometimes brings her daughter Victoria, who loves being at the farm.